-Sochi Autodrom is the first circuit in Russia to have hosted the Formula 1 Grand Prix.
-Sochi Autodrom is the most high-tech complex to host international motorsport events in Eastern Europe and the only Russian circuit to operate all year round.
-Its highly modern infrastructure and trained staff ensure that all necessary safety regulations are met at all times.
+As the first circuit in Russia to host a Formula 1 Grand Prix race, Sochi Autodrom is the most high-tech complex to host international motorsport events in Eastern Europe and the only Russian circuit to operate all year round.
+Its modern infrastructure and well-trained staff ensure that all necessary safety regulations are met at all times.

-As an integral part of the Olympic Park, Sochi Autodrom helps to emphasize the specific features of this magnificent complex.
-The unrivalled architecture of the many Olympic venues, the splendid view of the Black Sea and the snow-capped Caucasus mountains create a unique atmosphere around the circuit that is accentuated to even greater effect on race days.
-The well-developed transport network and infrastructure, proximity of modern hotels and the entertainment park make Sochi Autodrom an attractive tourist destination.
+As an integral part of Sochi’s Olympic Park, Sochi Autodrom is a gem in this magnificent complex.
+The unrivaled architecture of the many Olympic venues, the splendid view of the Black Sea and the snow-capped Caucasus Mountains create a unique atmosphere around the circuit that reaches fever pitch on race days.
+The well-developed transportation network and infrastructure, nearby modern hotels and Sochi Amusement Park make Sochi Autodrom an attractive tourist destination.

-Sochi Autodrom is an attractive site for organising motorsport competitions, as well as a multifunctional venue for hosting various events ranging from sporting and entertaining to educational and corporate.
+Sochi Autodrom is an ideal site for organizing motorsport competitions.
+It also works well as a multifunctional venue for hosting events ranging from sporting and entertaining to educational and corporate.

-The lengthy third turn – with a negative camber where Formula 1 cars reach the speed over 300 km/h
+- The lengthy 3rd turn – with a negative camber where Formula 1 cars reach a speed over 300 km/h

-Maximum speed reached by Formula 1 cars at the Russian Grand Prix – 334 km/h
+- Maximum speed of Formula 1 cars at the Russian Grand Prix – 334 km/h

-Average speed reached by Formula 1 cars at the Russian Grand Prix – 226 km/h
+- Average speed of Formula 1 cars at the Russian Grand Prix – 226 km/h